-In a bid to make apps not restricted to just one single device, Microsoft has announced the availability of version 1.0 of Project Rome SDK for Android and iOS.
+To make apps not restricted to just one device, Microsoft has announced the availability of version 1.0 of Project Rome SDK for Android and iOS.
 Project Rome, or Remote Systems APIs, is a device-independent platform that helps build people-centric experiences across devices.
 It breaks down barriers across all Windows devices.

 On the Windows blog, Microsoft described what Project Rome SDK is all about: